Automotive Technology - Major #8051

 4 units

-Theory and practical application of basic 4-wheel alignment, steering, and suspension systems.
+Students will be introduced to theory and practical application of basic 4-wheel alignment, steering, and suspension systems.
 Operating principles, component description, diagnosis, repair, and service adjustments.
 Designed to accompany work experience in the trade.
 (A, CSU)

 AUTOT 56